jfmario/pavachlang/vuepress-site/lessons/lesson01.md

-# Lesson 1: Consonants and Vowels
+# Lesson 1: The Pavach Alphabet and Basic Writing

+## Letters

-## Consonants Chart
+### Consonants Chart

-Here are the consonants.
+Here are the official consonants of the Pavach language.

 | Character | Name | Transliteration | Sound |
 | --- | --- | --- | --- |